Black-Palestinian solidarity: United States

 In 2021, during an interview which was broadcast on VICE News, former Hamas leader Yahya Sinwar drew parallels between the shared struggles against racism that Black Americans and Palestinians are engaged in.
-Sinwar stated that the murder of George Floyd was the result of a racist ideology and that Israel perpetuates the same racist ideology against Palestinians in a multitude of Palestinian communities.
+Sinwar stated that the murder of George Floyd was the result of a racist ideology, and he also stated that Israel perpetuates the same racist ideology against Palestinians in a multitude of Palestinian communities.

 During the Gaza war, the Black American community's response was divided.
 While Black Lives Matter Chicago strongly expressed its support for the Palestinians, the National Newspaper Publishers Association declared that it is "firmly in solidarity with Israel."